top of page

 Research and design

-Neil returned to illustration at the end of 2020 after a 5-year break and is currently mainly focused on work for Puca Printhouse.
+Neil inadvertently returned to illustration at the end of 2020 after a long break, founding Púca Printhouse.

 Charley Parkinson

-Charley graduated from Brighton and Hove University with a 1st class degree in Sociology.
+Charley graduated from Brighton and Hove University with a 1st class degree in Sociology and Social Policy.
 Post graduating, she completed her PGCE and embarked on a career as a Teacher.
+She is interested in education, especially in alternative teaching practices, forest schools and how education can reach groups that it has previously struggled to engage with.

 bottom of page